nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/disaster-recovery/_index.md

 If the DB cache option is selected at install time, the package revision cache is stored in an SQL database.
-Porch recommends backing up the entire contents of this database on a regular basis, as it contains all data for unpublished package revisions (in lifecycle states "Draft", "Proposed", or "DeletionProposed")
+Porch recommends backing up the entire contents of this database on a regular basis, as it contains all data for unpublished package revisions (in lifecycle stages "Draft", "Proposed", or "DeletionProposed")

 {{% alert title="N.B." color="primary" %}}